SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.14.
 BEPolyelectrolyte (Model)**

 Calculates the structure factor of a polyelectrolyte solution with the RPA expression derived by Borue and Erukhimovich.

-The value returned is in cm-1.
+The value returned is in |cm^-1|.

+*2.2.14.1.
+Definition*

 .. image:: img/image191.PNG

-K is a contrast factor of the polymer, Lb is the Bjerrum length, h is the virial parameter, b is the monomer length, Cs is the concentration of monovalent salt, Î± is the ionization degree, Ca is the polymer molar concentration, and background is the incoherent background.
+where *K* is the contrast factor for the polymer, *Lb* is the Bjerrum length, *h* is the virial parameter, *b* is the monomer length, *Cs* is the concentration of monovalent salt, |alpha| is the ionization degree, *Ca* is the polymer molar concentration, and *background* is the incoherent background.

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF